In international cooperation, the work of NCEA consists of the following activities:

 - the review of small project proposals or development plans (usually requested by the DGIS or the Netherlands Embassies).

 The establishment and strengthening of environmental assessment systems are long processes.
 Therefore, the NCEA prefers to establish long term collaboration with environment ministries, regional umbrella organisations and institutions in various countries.
 The collaboration will be confirmed in a memorandum of understanding.
-The start of the collaboration will usually be an EIA mapping workshop, to analyse strengths, weaknesses and potential of the current national EIA system or an EA system analyses, if the programme focuses on SEA introduction.
-In the case of EIA mapping, activities and priorities are identified and put down in a project plan.
+The start of the collaboration will usually be an ESIA mapping workshop, to analyse strengths, weaknesses and potential of the current national ESIA system or an EA system analyses, if the programme focuses on SEA introduction.
+In the case of ESIA mapping, activities and priorities are identified and put down in a project plan.
 At the end of each year of collaboration, the past activities will be evaluated and a new annual plan will be developed.
 Often training activities are part of the collaboration.

 Within existing programmes or separately requested by eligible partners, the NCEA provides training sessions and workshops.
 We may provide training in collaboration with other institutes and/or consultants.
 The focus of our input is the link to EA components.
 For example: